rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 # Key Features

 * Initiate a Windows Defender Antivirus scan on a machine.
+* Get information about the device
+* Get information about the Autopilot device
+* Run a quick or full scan of the device

 # Requirements

 * Azure credentials
 * Client ID, Client Secret and Tenant ID

+# Supported Product Versions

+* Microsoft Graph REST API v1.0 2023-08-29

 # Documentation